Contact information

 MA, MSc

+I studied Natural Sciences at the University of Cambridge (Part 2 Physics) and Applied Statistics at the University of Oxford.
 I have an extensive range of experience, covering quantitative genetics, clinical trials, individual patient data meta-analysis, analysis of longitudinal data, systematic reviews, and diagnostic and prognostic tests.
-My interests range over a number of clinical specialities, including surgery, cardiology, emergency medicine, dementia, and geriatrics.
-I am an advisor for the South Central Research Design Service (RDS), and team lead for the RDS team at the Centre for Statistics in Medicine (CSM).
+My interests range over a number of clinical specialities, including surgery, cardiology, emergency medicine, dementia, neurosurgery, pathology and geriatrics.

 One challenging problem that large electronic patient datasets will help us solve is that of early warning scores.
 These scores are derived from a patient’s current vital signs and are routinely used in hospitals to identify patients who are deteriorating.
 However, there is little evidence that they work.
 I am interested in using statistical methods to develop a risk prediction model for deterioration that takes into account both current and previous vital signs and patient characteristics.